-Leases Receivable and Deferred Inflows of Resources
+Leases Receivable and Deferred Inflows of Resources Related to Leases

 Leases receivable are reported at the present value of future receipts related to assets the Authority has conveyed a noncancellable right to use for a period over one year.
-Deferred inflows of resources are recognized at the original present value of the lease receivable and recognized as revenue over the lease term.
+Related deferred inflows of resources are recognized at the original present value of the lease receivable and recognized as operating revenue over the lease term.